- UCAS Code: GHK6

-This class will provide you with a solid foundation in the principles of computer programming.
-On completing this class you should have the necessary skills to be able to design, build and test a small system in a high-level language (Java in the current incarnation of the class).
+This module will provide you with a solid foundation in the principles of computer programming.
+On completing this module you should have the necessary skills to be able to design, build and test a small system in a high-level language (Java in the current incarnation of the module).

 Fundamentals of Computer Systems

 This class will further your knowledge of the design parameters of a typical computer system and the impact these have on the functionality, and implementation, of the hardware and software components.

 Electronic & Electrical Principles 1